-What is the NO KILL POLICY?"No Kill Policy" simply implies NO Healthy Animals are killed for population control or other reasons.
+"No Kill Policy" simply implies NO Healthy Animals are killed for population control or other reasons.
 We use the following "Life Saving Matrix" created by the No Kill Advocacy Center to guide our decisions.

-Conditions such as fleas, ear mites, or pregnancy do not change the animal’s status from being healthy since they are resolved through professionally standard routine shelter care......The animal may be blind, deaf, old, or missing a limb, but as long as the animal is healthy, she meets the definition.
+Healthy: "Healthy" shall include any animal who is not sick or injured; or who is not a vicious dog.
+Conditions such as fleas, ear mites, or pregnancy do not change the animal’s status from being healthy since they are resolved through professionally standard routine shelter care......The animal may be blind, deaf, old, or missing a limb, but as long as the animal is healthy, it meets the definition.

 Treatable: "Treatable" shall include any animal that is sick or injured whose prognosis for rehabilitation of that illness and/or injury is excellent, good, fair, or guarded.
 An animal does not have to be "cured" for treatable.